-Included in the net realized gains for the year endedDecember 31, 2018 in the table above are exchanges of securities with a fair value of \$81 million.
-The Company exchanged its investment in a Re-REMIC security for the underlying collateral supporting the group related to the exchanged asset.
+Included in the gross realized gains for the year endedDecember 31, 2018 in the table above are exchanges of securities with a fair value of \$81 million.
+The Company exchanged its investment in a re-REMIC security for the underlying collateral supporting the group related to the exchanged asset.
 These exchanges were treated as non-cash sales and purchases and resulted in a net realized gain of \$3 million, reflected in earnings for the year endedDecember 31, 2018.
+There were no such exchanges during the year ended December 31, 2019.
 For the year ended December 31, 2017, the fair value of these exchanges of securities was \$63 million, and resulted in a realized gain of \$9 million.